alexanderkim11/den/README.md

     - Get Program:
         - Add button to open program once retrieved
     - Get Transaction:
-        - Add button to open program once retrieved
+        - Add button to open transaction once retrieved
     - Get Account Balance:
         - Is there a better way to do this other than brute-force searching for record?
         - **Add functionality and output**